cybalencar96/farrapo-store-back/README.md

 - Want to run frontend local not worrying with back?
 Learn how in README of farrapo-store-front repository by [clicking here](https://github.com/cybalencar96/farrapo-store-front)!

-- Want to run backend and front end local?
+- Want to run backend local?
 Keep reading then!

 ### **Prerequisites**